Sam-app/Speech-Commanded-Media-Player/README.md

 -This  Demo made for College Assessment

-To use app call those speech commands
+To use the app, call those speech commands

  "open file " = > to open file

  "play next or next " => to play next song

  "play previous or previous  " to play previous song

- N.B there are  System.InvalidOperationException when you try use  speech command synchronously